 Welcome to the 77th Metamorphosis Monday!

 I’m excited to share an awesome metamorphosis with you this week.
-Susan, whose Esty shop is, My Place to Yours, loves finding old linens that appear ruined and ready for the trash heap…and saving them…restoring them to their original state.
+Susan, whose blogs at, My Place to Yours, loves finding old linens that appear ruined and ready for the trash heap…and saving them…restoring them to their original state.
 Have you ever wondered if and how this could be done with stained vintage linens?
 Susan is going to show us today, then you’ll be able to do this right at home the next time you come across a lovely old piece that’s in need of some TLC to be beautiful again.
 Here’s Susan to tell us how:

 Susan shared: